XRPLF/xrpl-dev-portal/content/tutorial-rippled-setup.md

         0 * * * * /opt/ripple/bin/update-rippled.sh

-The installed `rippled` package will be updated within an hour of a new release.
+The script updates the installed `rippled` package within an hour of each new release.

 ### Manual ###